60+ Creative Virtual Fundraising Ideas for Nonprofit Events to Bring Your Community Together Online While Raising Vital Funds

 - Hybrid concerts

 To pull this off, you'll need two teams: one to manage the concert side and another to manage the virtual experience to ensure that everything goes smoothly.
+You could either sell tickets to the event beforehand or accept donations during your virtual fundraiser concert (or why not even do both!)

 - Live entertainment

-Just use a platform like Paybee alongside a livestreaming service like YouTube (not forgetting a content distribution network).
+Just use a platform like Paybee alongside a live streaming service like YouTube (not forgetting a content distribution network).

 It's one of these things that you have to experience first-hand to believe it works.